%load_ext autoreload

 2.1.
 Load data#

 This is a subset of the BAS AGAP survey over Antarctica’s Gamburtsev Subglacial Mountains.
-The file is download and subset in the notebook AGAP_survey.
-It has a pre-compute Eotvos correction, which we will compare our computed values to.
+The file is downloaded and subset in the notebook AGAP_gravity_survey.
+It has a pre-computed Eotvos correction, which we will compare our computed values to.

 [2]: